parmigiano-reggiano einkorn cheese crackers

 The Bartolucci family proceeded with their own clinical study.
 They made everything from scratch at home with einkorn flour.
 Within two months, their daughter’s symptoms vanished.
 Quite remarkable.
 Their story is encouraging and inspiring.
 Especially for those who deal with gluten intolerance or sensitivity.

 Since this is very different from modern wheat, the flour is not easily substituted in your average recipe.
 But have no fear.
 Carla has written an excellent cookbook, with detailed instructions on how to use einkorn wheat in your everyday cooking and baking.
 She has also shared her knowledge with us on all that she and her husband have learned about this ancient grain in their extensive research.
-I plan to bake and cook my way through this one …it just may take some time.
-I’ll be happy to report my findings.

 It would be worth your while to check it out.
 Einkorn: Recipes for Nature’s Original Wheat: A Cookbook.